Killing of Jonathan Lewis: Investigation

-Nine juveniles have been taken into custody and were facing murder charges.
+Nine juveniles were taken into custody and faced murder charges.
 The suspects ranged in age from 13 to 17 and were students at Rancho High School.
 Four of the teenagers, identified as Gianni Robinson, Damien Hernandez, Treavion Randolph and Dontral Beaver, were scheduled to be tried as adults since they were in the age range of 16 to 17.
 The other teenagers were ordered to be held in juvenile detention center until the certification hearings could be held on December 6, 2023, due to their ages ranging from 13 to 15.
-The remaining student that participated in the beating is still at large.
-In January 2024, a 15-year-old pled guilty to voluntary manslaughter and will be committed to Child Correctional Services.
+The remaining student who participated in the beating is still at large.
+In January 2024, a 15-year-old pled guilty to voluntary manslaughter and was to be committed to Child Correctional Services.
 In February, two more of the defendants under 16, including the 13-year-old, pled guilty to voluntary manslaughter.

 On August 2, 2024, the District Attorney backtracked and allowed the four older teenagers to plead guilty to manslaughter as juveniles.
 The deal was contingent on all four of them accepting it.
 If any of them backed out of the deal, they would again be charged in adult court.
-Lewis' mother Mellisa Ready has criticized the deal, which she stated she was not notified of, telling KLAS-TV "You cannot jump on a human being's head, stomp on him, and think that they're going to remain alive after.
+Lewis' mother Mellisa Ready has criticized the deal, about which she stated she had not been notified, telling KLAS-TV, "You cannot jump on a human being's head, stomp on him, and think that they're going to remain alive after.
 They knew he was going to die, and that's how I feel – and they're letting them get away with murder."
-She also said "There is no justice for my son Jonathan Lewis, that was stomped to death and murdered while 20 people stood there and did nothing more than film it and broadcast it to social media."
+She also said, "There is no justice for my son Jonathan Lewis, that was stomped to death and murdered while 20 people stood there and did nothing more than film it and broadcast it to social media."
 On September 4, 2024, the four struck the deal, pleading guilty to voluntary manslaughter.
 Karen A. Connolly, an attorney for Damien Hernandez, told CBS News, "Though not one of the major participants, Damien deeply regrets his participation in the melee which resulted in Jonathan's tragic death.
 He accepts full responsibility and will accept whatever punishment is meted out."
-Later in the month, the four were sent to juvenile detention center to receive counselling and participate in rehabilitative programs.
+Later in the month, the four were sent to a juvenile detention center to receive counselling and participate in rehabilitative programs.

 On August 12, 2025, an investigative report aired discussing concerns and frustrations in the community regarding the rehiring and promotion of Lewis' former Principal to School Associate Superintendent.